 Scalability issues at the origin server (first mile)

-Scalability issues at the CDN (distribution network)
+Sclability issues at the CDN (distribution network)

 Scalability on the access network (last mile)